DavidStreid/bioinformatics/blast_db_setup/README.md

 ### NCBI
 NCBI already has pre-formatted databases and a convenient downloadable script, `update_blastdb.pl`, available via FTP.
 In general, the steps are -
-  1. Download and extract all preformatted databases with the same prefix from NCBI's FTP server (or make own)
+  1. Download and extract all preformatted databases with the same prefix from NCBI's FTP server (or make own) - *Note - this usually takes hours*
   2. Download a compatible executable of the desired blast from NCBI
   3. Run blast specifying the prefix of the downloaded files of step 1 as the database to blast against

 See [Manual Download Guide](#manual-download-guide) for more details.
 But, to avoid navigating the FTP repo ,`ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+`, and all its versions, there's `setup_blast.sh` that does steps 1 & 2.